caioarantes/AGLgis/paper.md

 # Summary

-AGLgis is an open-source QGIS plugin designed to simplify the preparation and analysis of Sentinel-1 Synthetic Aperture Radar (SAR) Backscatter data using Google Earth Engine (GEE).
-The plugin provides a graphical interface for configuring and running the [ee-s1-ard](https://pypi.org/project/ee-s1-ard/) package, enabling users to process SAR data without writing code.
+AGLgis is an open-source QGIS plugin [@qgis] designed to simplify the preparation and analysis of Sentinel-1 Synthetic Aperture Radar (SAR) Backscatter data [@sentinel1] using Google Earth Engine (GEE) [@earthengine].
+The plugin provides a graphical interface for configuring and running the [ee-s1-ard](https://pypi.org/project/ee-s1-ard/) package [@ees1ard], which implements the data processing workflow described by Mullissa et al. (2021) [@mullissa2021], enabling users to process SAR data without writing code.
 Key features include area selection, date range configuration, border noise correction, terrain flattening, speckle filtering, and export of analysis-ready results.
 AGLgis aims to make advanced SAR data workflows accessible to a broader geospatial community, supporting research and operational applications in remote sensing.

 # Statement of Need

-Sentinel-1 SAR data is widely used in earth observation for applications such as land cover mapping, flood monitoring, and agricultural analysis.
+Sentinel-1 SAR data [@sentinel1] is widely used in earth observation for applications such as land cover mapping, flood monitoring, and agricultural analysis.
 However, preparing analysis-ready SAR data typically requires complex processing steps and programming expertise.
-AGLgis addresses this gap by integrating the [ee-s1-ard] package into QGIS, providing a user-friendly interface for non-programmers and researchers to access advanced SAR processing capabilities.
-The plugin streamlines workflows, reduces barriers to entry, and promotes reproducible research in geospatial science.
+AGLgis addresses this gap by integrating the [ee-s1-ard] package [@ees1ard] into QGIS [@qgis], providing a user-friendly interface for non-programmers and researchers to access advanced SAR processing capabilities.
+The plugin streamlines workflows, reduces barriers to entry, and promotes reproducible research in geospatial science [@earthengine].

 # Features